 Try baby food to stimulate your dog’s appetite if they are sick with no appetite.
 Baby food has a distinct smell that could attract your sick pup to eat.
 The soft baby is easy to swallow and great for their stomach.
 Many vets recommend feeding your sick dog Stage 2 meat-based baby foods including turkey, chicken, beef, or lamb.

-Other baby food flavors that is alright to give your sick dog include:
+Other baby food flavors that are alright to give your sick dog include:

 - Banana baby food